-Place-Royale In 1608 Samuel de Champlain began construction of the first permanent settlement in New France-a small fort at the foot of Cape Diamant.
-In 1686 after a bust of the "Sun King" Louis XIV was erected, the public square on the site became known as Place Royale.
+Place-Royale In 1608 Samuel de Champlain began construction of the first permanent settlement in New France.
+In 1686 after a bust of the "Sun King" Louis XIV was erected, the public square on the site became known as Place Rovale.
 It is one of the oldest neighbourhoods in North America, with architecture reflecting four centuries of history.